No-tengo-nombre/No-tengo-nombre/README.md

 - :framed_picture: Signal and image processing
 - :computer: Computer hardware and software
 - :robot: Machine learning and robotics
-- :zap: Electronics
+- :zap: Electronics and control systems
 - :video_game: Video game development
+- :art: Graphics programming

 ## :eyes: What I'm up to
-- Currently working on my signal processing project
-- Developing software to simulate antennas and electromagnetic waves
+- **Going to college (this takes up most of my time)**
-- Working on various tools using Rust (mainly numerical methods and scientific visualization)
+- Working on *Wiener*, a graphics programming library in Rust
-- Working on a game engine in Rust
+- Doing variuos other projects in Rust

 ## :wrench: Languages and tools
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)